 If that's not enough, the first 30 people in the door receive a complimentary drink ticket!

-The oldest Montessori school in Indianapolis and a full member of the American Montessori Society (AMS), A Children's Habitat is rooted in the Montessori philosophy of concern for the whole child.
+The oldest Montessori school in Indianapolis and an associate member of the American Montessori Society (AMS), A Children's Habitat is rooted in the Montessori philosophy of concern for the whole child.
 Since its inception in 1972, this exemplary Montessori environment has offered a unique curriculum and unparalleled experience—where staff and families join together to create a passionate community that fuels and guides the school.

 Here, families seeking a partial-day early childhood program, or a full-day elementary program, benefit from AMS-certified lead teachers who actively pursue ongoing professional development.
 In addition, our elementary teachers are licensed by the state of Indiana for grades K–6.